 The Marna and Stephen Wise Tulin Spring Community Education Series

-We are pleased to present our spring events.
-Due to COVID-19, all sessions will be by Zoom webinar.
+Thank you all for attending and participating in our 2021 Spring Community Education Series events.
+Stay tuned for more community education webinars coming in Fall, 2021.
 Our series is free and open to the public and offers timely educational sessions and dialogue on a variety of current topics related to mental health, substance use, and developmental needs.
-The sessions include panel presentations, film screenings, and speakers and are always followed by the opportunity for discussion and a Q & A. While these events are free, registration is required for our virtual Zoom webinars.
-Scroll below for recordings from our 2020 series or you can view 2019 and earlier recordings of the sessions here.
+The sessions include panel presentations, film screenings, and speakers and are always followed by the opportunity for discussion and a Q & A. Scroll below for recordings from our 2020 and 2021 series or you can view earlier recordings of the sessions here.

 March 9, 2021 6:00-7:15 pm: Dr. John Brooklyn | Alcohol Use – Why we should be talking about it